Clpsplug/hexagonal_map/README.md

 ### QR Coordinates (Axial Coordinates)

-> The axial coordinate system, sometimes called “trapezoidal” or “oblique” or “skewed”, is built by taking two of the three coordinates from a cube coordinate system.
+> The axial coordinate system, sometimes called
+> “trapezoidal” or “oblique” or “skewed”,
+> is built by taking two of the three coordinates
+> from a cube coordinate system.
-\- Red Blob Games
+> \- Red Blob Games

 This coordinate is extremely useful for drawing, since you can convert the hexagons' position with little math.

-Use `HexagonalMap.Domain.HexMap.QRCoordinates` to represent the QR coordinates.
+Use `HexagonalMap.Domain.HexMap.QRCoordinate` to represent the QR coordinates.

 ```